Urinary tract infection (UTI) in cats

 • Fever

-• Behavioural changes, such as depression, increased irritability or lethargy
+• Behavioural changes, such as seeming withdrawn, depressed, irritable or lethargic

 Causes of urinary tract infection (UTI) in cats

 Bacteria, fungi, parasites and even viruses can cause infections of a cat’s urinary tract.
-These microorganisms, most commonly bacteria from the skin, enter the body via the urinary tract, travel up the urethra and typically settle in the bladder.
+These microorganisms enter the body via the urinary tract, travel up the urethra and typically to bladder, causing the bladder to become inflamed and painful and resulting in a change in urinary habits.

-The primary bacteria involved in feline UTIs are Escherichia coli (E. coli), Staphylococcus, Proteus, Chlamydia, Enterococcus, Klebsiella, Streptococcus, Enterobacter and Pseudomonas, with E. coli being the single most common pathogen in both acute and recurrent UTI in dogs as well as cats.
-Occasionally, microorganisms other than bacteria are responsible, including mycoplasma, viruses, algae and fungi.
-Although much less common, most fungal UTI in dogs and cats is caused by Candida spp.
+The primary bacteria involved in feline UTIs are Escherichia coli (E. coli), Staphylococcus, Proteus, Chlamydia, Enterococcus, Klebsiella, Streptococcus, Enterobacter and Pseudomonas, with E. coli being the single most common pathogen in both acute and recurrent UTI in dogs and cats.
+Occasionally, microorganisms other than bacteria are responsible, including mycoplasma, viruses, algae and fungi, but this is rare.

 Bacteria simply ascending the cat’s urinary tract without any reason or predisposing condition is uncommon, but not impossible.
 Some cats have “idiopathic” UTIs, meaning that the cause of their infection is unknown.